deltatre-webplu/angular-prosemirror/README.md

 # proNg-mirror

-An angular,js wrapper for prosemirror
+An angular.js wrapper for prosemirror

 ## Demo